mtumilowicz/js-nodejs-websocket-workshop/README.md

 ## Base Framing Protocol
 1. FIN: 1 bit - If the bit is set, this fragment is the final bit in a message.
 If the bit is clear, the message is not complete
+    * The primary purpose of fragmentation is to allow sending a message that is of unknown size when the message is started without having to buffer that message
+    * fragmented message must be all of the same type—no mixing and matching of binary and UTF-8 string data within a single message
+    * Control frames themselves MUST NOT be fragmented
+    * Control frames are used to communicate state about the WebSocket.
+    * The fragments of one message MUST NOT be interleaved between the fragments of another message unless an extension has been negotiated that can interpret the interleaving
+    * EXAMPLE: For a text message sent as three fragments
+        * the first fragment would have an opcode of 0x1 and a FIN bit clear,
+        * the second fragment would have an opcode of 0x0 and a FIN bit clear,
+        * the third fragment would have an opcode of 0x0 and a FIN bit that is set.
 1. RSV1, RSV2, RSV3: 1 bit each - MUST be 0 unless an extension is negotiated that defines meanings
 for non-zero values.
 1. Opcode: 4 bits - Defines the interpretation of the "Payload data".